chenxy99/Scanpaths/README.md

 Tasks
 ------------------

-We provide the corresponding codes for the aforementioned three different tasks on three different dataset.
+We provide the corresponding codes for the aforementioned three different tasks on three different datasets.

 - Visual Question Answering (AiR dataset)
 - Free-viewing (OSIE dataset)

 - Visual search (COCO-Search18 dataset)

-We would provide more details for these tasks in the their corresponding documents.
+We would provide more details for these tasks in the their corresponding folders.